Welcome to PayPal!

 Law No. 9,613, of March 3, 1998 (the anti-money laundering law), Law No. 12,846, of August 1, 2013 (the anti-corruption law), Circular 3,978/2020 (the anti-money laundering and counter terrorist financing regulation issued by the Central Bank), or any other applicable laws may require that PayPal verify certain information/documents if you use certain PayPal services.
 PayPal reserves the right to close, suspend, or limit access to your PayPal account and/or the PayPal services in the event that, after reasonable enquiries, we are unable to obtain information about you required to verify your identity or other required information.

 PayPal is only a payment service provider

-PayPal is not a bank or an insurance company, we act as a payment institution issuer of e-money subject to supervision and regulation by the Central Bank of Brazil, under Law No. 12,865, of October 9, 2013.
+PayPal is not a bank or an insurance company, it acts as a payment institution issuer of e-money subject to supervision and regulation by the Central Bank of Brazil, under Law No. 12,865, of October 9, 2013.
 We do not:

 - Act as an escrow agent with respect to any funds kept in your account or on your behalf;